Go to main content

 The designation of the academic tutor may be changed at any time during the PhD course: on the part of the PhD candidate, where there are justified reasons; on the part of the thesis supervisor, where there are justified reasons.
 In these cases the academic tribunal of the PhD programme has to propose a new tutor.

-The PhD in Medicine programme encompasses various research teams which include the most important aspects of the care and research plan, and are similar to the lines of research in which doctoral students can carry out their research.
+The PhD in Medicine programme encompasses various research teams which include the most important aspects of the care and research plan and are like the lines of research in which doctoral students can carry out their research.
 The objectives and context of each of these lines are summarised below:

 1. Cardiology and cardiovascular risk